regilynFeliciano/pi-dev-day/README.md

 * Integrate Spring components into a Micronaut application
 * Run Spring applications as Micronaut applications
-* Expose Micronaut Beans to a Spring Application
+* Expose Micronaut beans to a Spring application